 - Easier to Maintain– Infinity pools use filtration system that constantly circulates water, which cuts down on algae growth.
 This means less maintenance for you.

-- More dangerous– One drawback of is the very thing that makes it unique.
-This exposed edge is easy to fall over and cause bodily injury, which you want to avoid when trying to relax.
+- More dangerous– One drawback of infinity pools is the very thing that makes it unique.
+The exposed edge is easy to fall over and cause bodily injury, which you want to avoid when trying to relax.

 - Not always the best option– In certain situations, an infinity pool is actually a bad idea.
 If your lawn has a sloping landscape, a traditional pool is a better option.
 Infinity pools also work best when the exposed edge looks out onto the landscape.
 If your yard doesn’t look out onto a larger landscape, then the effect of an infinity pool won’t work for your yard.